acidb/mobiscroll-docs/docs/javascript/select/api.md

 <Options />

 ## Events
-The Select ships with different event hooks for deep customization.
+The Select component ships with different event hooks for deep customization.
 Events are triggered through the lifecycle of the component where you can tie in custom functionality and code.

 <Events />

 ## Localization
-The Select is fully localized.
+The Select component is fully localized.
 This covers date and time format, button copy, rtl and more.

 <Localizations />

 ## Methods
-These methods are actions that can be performed on mobiscroll instance.
+These methods are actions that can be performed on a component instance.

 <Methods />

 ## Renderers
-The display of Select component can be customized with different renderer functions.
+The display of the Select component can be customized with different render functions.

 <Slots />